mattmcvey/flashcards-game/README.md

 # Setup

 In order to play this game clone the repo down to your local machine.
 Once you are in the directory run ```node index.js``` to begin the game.
 Use the arrows to select the option you would like to answer with and press enter.
-The game will tell you if it is correct or incorrect and display a new card.
+The game will tell you if it is correct or incorrect and display a new question.
 At the end it will display the percent of question you got correct.
 Use ```cmnd + c``` to exit the game and get back to your normal terminal.